Guided Meditation

 I recommend inner child healing meditation for people who are learning to love themselves, which would probably include all of us :)

-The guided meditation for self-love and forgiveness has a fun storyline and beautiful music to gently guide you into an experience of forgiving yourself for past mistakes.
+The meditation for self-love and forgiveness has a fun storyline and beautiful music to gently guide you into an experience of forgiving yourself for past mistakes.

 Tonglen meditation is a traditional Buddhist practice that helps us transform pain into compassion.